tuna/fishroom/README.md

 Unlike email and mailing list, instant messaging is fragmented and everybody has different preferred software.
 As a result, TUNA as a group of people, was splitted into IRC users, wechat users, telegram users, XMPP users, etc.

-To reunionify TUNA, we create this project to synchronize messages among each IM client, so that people can enjoying big party again.
+To reunify TUNA, we created this project to synchronize messages between IM clients, so that people can enjoy a big party again.

 ## Supported IMs